 Leaving Carrie Blake Park, the Olympic Discovery Trail heads due west on Fir Street, north (right) on N. Sequim Avenue, and west (left) on the paved trail on the north side of W. Hendrickson Road.
 Traveling through Sequim neighborhoods, the trail turns left onto a path next to N. Priest Road at 2.3 miles and finds the railroad grade on the right at 2.5 miles.
 Just ahead is Railroad Bridge Park, where the Dungeness River rages past.
 Exhibits at the Dungeness River Audubon Center here include displays of local wildlife and a native plant garden.

 The restored railroad trestle—the first acquisition for the Olympic Discovery Trail—is one of the few remaining wood truss railroad bridges, completely made from timbers, except for its steel tension bars.
 A 610-foot trestle extension on the west side crosses the floodplain.
-Note: A portion of this trail (encompassing the railroad bridge) has been closed due to trestle damage caused by a February 2015 flood.
-Until repairs are made, people using the trail must take a detour around the closed section; a recommended route to the south has been posted.
 An equestrian side path starts at the trailhead on the west end of the bridge.

 The railroad grade continues across farmland and prairie and passes the Sequim Valley Airport.
 The trail crosses Kitchen-Dick Road at mile 6.
 (For a side trip, consider heading north 3 miles to the Dungeness National Wildlife Refuge on the Strait of Juan de Fuca.
 You can hike 5.5 miles to a lighthouse on the Dungeness Spit, one of the longest natural sandspits in the world.
 Clallam County operates a campground nearby.)
 In 0.5 mile, the trail turns south along the side of Vautier Road and then enters Robin Hill Farm County Park.